my-name-is-D/object-detection-Motion-Nao-webots/README.md

 See objects, detect them, extract position in camera coordinates send the position and object ID (or color) as a topic (in cm in v1 and mm in v2).
-Either before or after a workspace filtering (if in send in topic, else it doesn't)
+Either before or after a workspace filtering (if in send in topic, else it doesn't) The workspace check is also effectuated here.

 ## kinematic nao

-either receive the object pose as a topic or from a txt file (must be in mm, the reference base is the centre of NAO's torso) transform it into angle joint and send them back as a topic.
+Either receive the object pose as a topic or from a txt file (must be in mm, the reference base is the centre of NAO's torso) transform it into angle joint and send them back as a topic.
 A version consider Nao's workspace before calculating the angle joints.
+Another decompose the trajectory into sub-motion
+The angle joints for each motion is saved in txt files.

 ##rat_model

-The rat model is jhielson's (see:https://github.com/jhielson) with sligh adaptations to fit my case, see his github to install required dependencies
+The rat model is jhielson's (see:https://github.com/jhielson) with adaptations to fit my case, see his github to install required dependencies

-HAVE TO WAIT FOR AUTHORISATION TO KEEP THAT IN MY GIT REP
+HAVE TO WAIT FOR THE AUTHORISATION TO PUBLISH THAT IN MY GIT REP (Private for the moment)

+The stimulation and Pd probabilities are saved in a csv file.

 ## world